SkillBridge Programs Worth Applying To in 2026

 Vets2PM — PMP-Focused SkillBridge

-Vets2PM provides the 35 contact hours of PM education required by PMI as part of the program.
-The PMP exam voucher itself runs $405 for PMI members ($555 non-member), and Vets2PM covers that cost for participants.
-That’s a tangible financial benefit.
-Pass rates among Vets2PM SkillBridge participants on the first PMP attempt run around 82%, compared to a general first-attempt pass rate of roughly 60%.
+Vets2PM provides the 35 contact hours of PM education PMI requires, as part of the program.
+They also cover the PMP exam voucher — $405 for PMI members, $555 non-member.
+That’s real money.
+First-attempt pass rates among Vets2PM participants run around 82%, compared to roughly 60% for the general population sitting the exam.
+The gap is significant.

 Hiring Our Heroes — Corporate Fellowship Program